databricks/terraform-provider-databricks/CONTRIBUTING.md

 ## Linting

 Please use makefile for linting.
-If you run `golangci-lint` by itself it will fail due to different tags containing same functions.
+If you run `staticcheck` by itself it will fail due to different tags containing same functions.
 So please run `make lint` instead.

 ## Unit testing resources